 Walnut Street Bridge Renovation Project: Progress and Momentum!

 The Walnut Street Bridge Renovation Project is moving forward with an incredible amount of momentum, and we have significant progress to report!
 If you've noticed the bridge recently, you've seen a substantial change.
-Thanks to the tireless work of our crews for the sandblasting, painting, and intricate steel and woodwork completed on Spans 5 and 6, the section connecting Coolidge Park to Frazier Avenue.
+Thanks to the tireless work of our crews for the sandblasting, painting, and intricate steel and woodwork completed on Spans 5 and 6.
+New wood decking continues from span 6 to Frazier Ave and will be completed shortly with decking work moving to other locations thereafter.

 This span now proudly displays the vibrant new blue and white paint, with visible restored woodwork in progress.
 Crews are now working to Span 4 and prepping Span 3 heading south towards downtown and will immediately begin the sandblasting and painting process there.
 You will continue to see Southern Road and Bridge crews actively working in Coolidge Park, where ongoing wood and electrical work continues on the newly painted sections.